bendalab/thunderfish/doc/thunderfish.md

 # thunderfish

-Automatically detect and analyze all fish present in an EOD recording, and generate a summary plot and data tables.
+Automatically detect and analyze all fish present in an EOD recording.

+## Authors

+The [Neuroethology-lab](https://uni-tuebingen.de/en/faculties/faculty-of-science/departments/biology/institutes/neurobiology/lehrbereiche/neuroethology/) at the Institute of Neuroscience at the University of T&uuml;bingen:
+1. Jan Benda
+2. J&ouml;rg Henninger
+3. Juan Sehuanes
+4. Till Raab

 ## Command line arguments